Simbo-Fekadu/fraud_detection_project/README.md

 Key Results

 Efficiency: Reduced geolocation processing from 17 hours to ~10 minutes. 🕒
-Performance: XGBoost outperformed with AUC-PR [Your XGBoost AUC-PR] for Fraud_Data and [Your XGBoost AUC-PR] for creditcard.
+Performance: XGBoost outperformed with AUC-PR for Fraud_Data and for creditcard.
 Insights: SHAP revealed transaction_velocity and Amount as top fraud indicators, enabling targeted monitoring. 📊

 Report